DanjelPiDev/UE5_ModularLightSystem/README.md

 This project is released under the MIT License.
 However, redistribution or republishing this package (in whole or parts) on the Unreal Engine Marketplace (Fab) or any other asset store is **not allowed**.
 Please respect the intent of the open source release.
+> Edit: I uploaded it to the Unreal Engine Marketplace (Fab) for free, so you can download it there (Awaiting approval).

 ---